HirCoir/Piper-ONNX-TTS/README.en.md

 ![Image](Photo.jpg)

-**Piper-ONNX-TTS** is a text-to-speech (TTS) conversion application based on the **Piper** and **ONNX** models.
-This tool allows you to generate audio from text using pre-trained voice models, featuring an intuitive and user-friendly graphical interface.
+**Piper-ONNX-TTS** is a text-to-speech (TTS) application based on the **Piper** and **ONNX** models.
+This tool allows you to generate audio from text using pre-trained voice models, with an intuitive and user-friendly graphical interface.

 ## Key Features

-- **Text-to-Speech Conversion**: Converts any text into audio using high-quality voice models.
+- **Text-to-Speech Conversion**: Convert any text into audio using high-quality voice models.
-- **User-Friendly Interface**: Modern and easy-to-use design, with intuitive controls for playback and audio adjustments.
+- **User-Friendly Interface**: Modern design with intuitive controls for playback and audio adjustments.
-- **Voice Customization**: Adjust parameters such as speaker, noise scale, length scale, W noise, and silence between sentences to customize the audio output.
+- **Voice Customization**: Adjust parameters such as speaker, noise scale, length scale, noise W, and silence between sentences to customize the audio output.
 - **Model Downloads**: Download new voice models directly from the application.
-- **Audio Playback**: Play the generated audio directly within the application, with playback, pause, and volume controls.
+- **Audio Playback**: Play the generated audio directly within the application, with play, pause, and volume controls.
-- **Audio Saving**: Save the generated audio in WAV format for later use.
+- **Save Audio**: Save the generated audio in WAV format for later use.
 - **Multi-Language Support**: Supports a wide variety of languages and voices, thanks to the models available in **Piper**.
-- **Advanced Configuration**: Advanced settings to customize the quality and style of the generated voice.
+- **Advanced Settings**: Advanced settings to customize the quality and style of the generated voice.
+- **Interface Themes**: Switch between light and dark themes for a better visual experience.
+- **Model Management**: Manage downloaded models, including deleting unwanted models.
+- **Text Search**: Functionality to search and highlight text within the input area.
+- **Silence Insertion**: Add custom silences between sentences.
+- **FFmpeg Integration**: Use FFmpeg for audio file generation and concatenation.

 ## Requirements

 - **Piper**: Ensure you have the **Piper** binary (`piper.exe`) downloaded and placed in the project folder.
 - **Python 3.10 or higher**: The application is developed in Python and requires the installation of several dependencies.
-- **Dependencies**: Make sure to install the necessary dependencies using `pip install -r requirements.txt`.
+- **Dependencies**: Ensure you install the necessary dependencies using `pip install -r requirements.txt`.
+- **FFmpeg**: The application requires FFmpeg for audio file manipulation.
+Ensure you have `ffmpeg.exe` in the project folder.

 ## Installation